 Distribution: (Last record: 2 September 2022 at Buxton ) – Either a rare resident or a rare immigrant in Derbyshire.
 A scattering of records with 14 between 1968 – 1986, the majority of which were from the Matlock area indicating a possible low density colony but never been proven.
 During August 2007 there was a large influx into Britain and several.
 5, were trapped in the county all from the Darley Dale area.
 Latest record is of one in a Buxton garden moth trap on 3rd September 2022.

-Flight Period: July / August / – On the wing July – August Photographed: Yes – Photographed By: Simon Roddis, Steve Orridge © All Rights Reserved
+Flight Period: July / August – On the wing July – August – but can be disturbed during the day Photographed: Yes – Photographed By: Simon Roddis, Steve Orridge © All Rights Reserved

 Wingspan: 50-60mm